 Section 62 starts with the words 'notwithstanding anything contrary to section 73 and 74'.
-Section 73 and 74 mandates the issue of SCN and providing opportunity of being heard before passing order for demanding tax.
+Sections 73 and 74 mandate the issue of SCN and providing opportunity of being heard before passing order for demanding tax.
 Further, tax can be demanded for the period as prescribed in section 74, if the existence of omissions and commissions, as mentioned under section 74, are proved.
 The pre-condition of issuing SCN, providing opportunity of being heard for demanding tax for the period prescribed under section 74 in the presence of omissions and commissions listed under section 74 is sought to be overcome by the non-obstante clause under section 62.
-The assessment under section 62 however, can be made only upto 5 years from the due date of furnishing of Annual Returns under section 44.
-Consequence of late fee under section 47 and interest under section 50 will both be applicable in cases of conclusion of best judgement assessment made under this Section, even if the assessment order under section 62 is withdrawn.
+The assessment under section 62 however, can be made only upto 5 years from the due date of furnishing of Annual Returns under section 50 will both be applicable in cases of conclusion of best judgement assessment made under this Section, even if the assessment order under section 62 is withdrawn.